-Once seen as a possible successor to her father, Karimova was placed under house arrest in Tashkent in 2014 while he was still alive and running the country.
+Once seen as a possible successor to her father, Karimova was placed under house arrest in Tashkent in 2014 while her father was still alive and running the country.
 Karimov died in 2016 and Shavkat Mirziyoev succeeded him soon afterward.

-In December 2017, Karimova was sentenced to a 10-year prison term but the sentence was later commuted to house arrest for five years.
+In December 2017, a Tashkent court sentenced Karimova to a 10-year prison term, but the sentence was later commuted to house arrest for five years.
 She was detained in March 2019 for allegedly violating the terms of her house arrest.